How to install one of my Zen Cart mods

 Uploading

-The best way to upload is to upload the ENTIRE includes directory from the unzipped file onto your includes directory, and the ENTIRE admin directory (if one exists) from the unzipped file onto your admin directory (after the appropriate renames):
+The best way to upload is to upload the ENTIRE includes directory from the unzipped file onto your includes directory, and the ENTIRE admin directory (if one exists) from the unzipped file onto your admin directory (after the appropriate renames):- If your admin folder is named ABCDEF, rename the admin folder in the unzipped mod to ABCDEF, and upload the entire folder.

-• If the unzipped file contains template specific files, rename the containing directories to the name of your template.
-For instance, if your template is named "blue" and the mod has a directory named
+instance, if your template is named "blue" and the mod has a directory

 includes/modules/YOUR_TEMPLATE/

-rename this to
+rename this toincludes/modules/blue

-rename this to
+rename this toincludes/templates/blue

 Example 1: Quantity Discounts

-In this example, we will assume your cart is installed under public_html on your webserver
+In this example, we will assume your cart is installed under public_html on your webserver- Upload the includes directory to your includes directory.

 If you're doing it file by file (not recommended)